Table of Contents

 In Response to a Teacher’s Questions about Homeschooling – more reasons/concerns

-The Homeschooling Handbook by Mary Griffiths
+The Homeschooling Handbook by Mary Griffith

 Supporting Your Child’s Interests Is a Good Thing